Note

 Select an Encryption type value for the disks.

 Under Storage configuration, select Change configuration to open the Configure storage pane and specify storage requirements.
 You can choose to leave the default values, or you can manually change the storage topology to suit your needs for input/output operations per second (IOPS).
-For more information, see Configure storage for SQL Server VMs.
+For more information, see Configure storage for SQL Server on Azure VMs.

 Under Data storage, choose the location for your data drive, the disk type, and the number of disks.
 You can also select the checkbox to store your system databases on your data drive instead of the local C drive.